nitobuendia/oura-custom-component/README.md

 ### Sensors parameters

-- `default`: (Optional) Configures all other sensors.
-Read the `Default Sensor` section to understand more about this behaviour and set up.
-By default, there is no default sensor configuration; instead, each sensor config or default values are used.
 - `activity`: (Optional) Configures activity sensor.
 By default, the activity sensor is not configured.
 Default name: oura_activity.
 - `heart_rate`: (Optional) Configures heart rate sensor.
 By default, the heart rate sensor is not configured.
 Default name: oura_heart_rate.
 - `readiness`: (Optional) Configures readiness sensor.
 By default, the readiness sensor is not configured.
 Default name: oura_readiness.